Vilnius University: Ranking

 In the QS World University Rankings 2025, VU ranked 439th among more than one-and-a-half thousand other higher education institutions.
-VU also ranked 72th position among Northern Europe universities.
+VU also ranked 72nd among Northern European universities.
 Also, Vilnius University ranked 471st in the QS Sustainability ranking.

 In 2020 QS WU Rankings by Subject, Vilnius University is ranked 201–250 in Linguistics and 251–300 in Physics and Astronomy.
 In QS rankings of Emerging Europe and Central Asia, Vilnius University is ranked 18.

 VU included in the Global QS Rankings and rose by a total of more than 200 positions.
-When it was first evaluated in 2014, VU ranked 601-650.
+When it was first evaluated in 2014, VU ranked 601–650.

 Vilnius University is ranked 635 in the world by Best Global Universities Rankings by U.S. News & World Report.